Arsenic Poisoning in Kensal New Town:

 No doubt the blame game included the twelve-year-old Thomas.
 He had recovered quickly, either because he was young and strong, or because the arsenic was not evenly mixed in the batter.
 Soon he was out playing in the street before going to stay with his aunt Mary Ann.
 But there was nothing sinister in this, for who would want to stay in a house where a father and five young children lay dead in the washroom, and where the mother was still fighting for her life?

-To the surprise of the doctors Harriet did not lose the baby she was carrying, and on the 2nd of November 1847 she gave birth to a boy, Edward, who was baptised in December at St John the Evangelist in Kensal Green.
+To the surprise of the doctors Harriet did not lose the baby she was carrying, and on 2 November 1847 she gave birth to a boy, Edward, who was baptised in December at St John the Evangelist in Kensal Green.
 She moved away, and at the time of the 1851 census she was at 5 Lower Cambridge Street — now Camley Street — in St Pancras.
-Living with her were little Edward, her son Thomas, who at fifteen was a traveller in gloves, that is to say a salesman, and a lodger who travelled for a linen draper.
-In 1861 she married a carpenter called Thomas Hull.
+Living with her were little Edward and her older son, Thomas, who at fifteen was a traveller in gloves, that is to say a salesman.
+There was also a lodger at No. 5, who travelled for a linen draper.
+In 1861 Harriet married a carpenter called Thomas Hull.

 Edward became a marble polisher.
 He married and had children, and in spite of his traumatic start in life he lived to the age of sixty-nine.
-His brother Thomas became a seaman.
-When not at sea he worked as a locomotive engine cleaner.
-He lived in Victoria Dwellings in Battersea, and he too married, as did Caroline in 1854 at St Martin in the Fields.
+Meanwhile Thomas became a seaman, although he also worked as a locomotive engine cleaner when not at sea.
+He lived in Victoria Dwellings in Battersea.
+He married.
+So too did Caroline, in 1854 at St Martin in the Fields.
 Her husband was a butcher by the name of John Higgs, who took her back to Olney in his native Buckinghamshire, there to raise a family.

 Please note that these are paid links and that as an Amazon Associate I earn from qualifying purchases